DavidAnson/vscode-markdownlint/README.md

 Custom rules can be specified in VS Code's user/workspace configuration to apply additional linting beyond the default set of rules.
 Custom rules are specified by the path to a JavaScript file or the name of or path to an [npm](https://www.npmjs.com/) package exporting one rule or an array of rules ([examples of custom rules](https://www.npmjs.com/search?q=keywords:markdownlint-rule)).

-Paths are typically relative to the root of the current workspace (or the user's home directory when no folder is open) and should begin with `./` to [differentiate the relative path from a module identifier](https://nodejs.org/docs/latest-v18.x/api/modules.html#file-modules).
+Paths are typically relative to the root of the current workspace and should begin with `./` to [differentiate the relative path from a module identifier](https://nodejs.org/docs/latest-v18.x/api/modules.html#file-modules).
 Paths can be absolute and begin with `/`, though this is discouraged because it does not work reliably across different machines.
 If implementing custom rules in a workspace, consider committing the rule code under the `.vscode` directory where it will be separate from other workspace content and available to everyone who clones the repository.
 Paths of the form `{extension}/path` are relative to the base directory of the VS Code extension named `extension` (which must already be installed).
 This syntax allows custom rules to be included within another extension's package, though this is discouraged because it introduces a subtle dependency on the other extension.

 An example of VS Code's workspace settings for custom rules might look like the following: